Louisiana State University Tiger Marching Band: Kingfish years

-Years after Long's assassination, many of the changes he made to the band and to the university were reversed as part of a backlash against his control over LSU and the associated scandals; for instance, Carazo was fired and the military uniforms were reinstated.
+Years after Long's assassination, many of the changes he made to the band and the university were reversed as part of a backlash against his control over LSU and the associated scandals; for instance, Carazo was fired, and the military uniforms were reinstated.

 After WWII

 The band remained a military cadet band until the end of World War II when the band department became a part of the School of Music.
 "During the Carazo years, female students had appeared with the band as drum majorettes, but not in the ranks of musicians."
 Women first joined the band in 1943.
-A number of important changes were made to the band during this period, changes that shaped what the band is like today.
-The band hall burned to the ground in 1958 and a new hall was quickly built that is still used by the band.
-The Ballet Corps (now known as the Golden Girls) was added by director Thomas Tyra in 1959, and the band's pregame performance that remains to this day was created in the 1960s by director William F. Swor.
-Former director of bands Frank Wickes again describes the band at this time:
+During this period, the band underwent changes that shaped its image.
+The band hall burned to the ground in 1958, and a new hall was quickly built that is still used by the band.
+The Ballet Corps (later known as the Golden Girls) was added by director Thomas Tyra in 1959, and the band's modern pregame performance was created in the 1960s by director William F. Swor.